ChicoState/SEER-SurveyAnalysis/README.md

 * **PostCommentParticipating:** Describe any other aspect of participating in an FOSS project that you would like us to know about.

+* **PostSoftwareTests:** I can write automated software tests to verify that the software reliably behaves as was intended.
+Eg. 1-5

+* **PostDevOps:** I can set up and manage a development environment and development operations (DevOps) tools for collaborating on a software development team.
+Eg 1-5

+* **PostUseDesignPattern:** I can identify and use software design patterns appropriately.
+E.g 1-5

+* **PostAnalyzeDesign:** I can analyze and evaluate the design of large software projects for strengths and weaknesses.
+E.g 1-5

+* **PostTechnicalLeader:**  My team project had a specific technical leaders (other than the instructor or students in class) who advised the development team.

+* **PostClientFaceToFace:** How often did you personally communicate with your mentor/client FACE-TO-FACE?
+E.g 1-5

+* **PostClientSynchronous:** How often did you personally communicate with your mentor/client REMOTELY AT THE SAME TIME (e.g. phone, video calling, instant messaging concurrently, etc)

+* **PostClientAsynchronous:** How often did you personally communicate with your mentor/client REMOTELY AT DIFFERENT TIMES (e.g. email, message boards, instant messaging at different times, etc

+* **PostClientTechnical:** My client(s) (and other members of the team, outside of the class) provided feedback with technical expertise.
+E.g 1-5

+* **PostClientBusiness:** My client(s) (and other members of the team, outside of the class) provided feedback with business expertise.
+E.g 1-5

+* **PostHelpfulClients:** Explain what was most helpful about working with your client(s) (and other members of the team, outside of the class).
+E.g Free response

+* **PostDifficultClients:** Explain what was most difficult about working with your client(s) (and other members of the team, outside of the class) E.g Free response